ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 Text outside the angle brackets is included literally.
 If no pattern is provided, the system automatically uses the first field (optional).

-**URL alias name pattern** – a pattern which controls how the virtual URLs of the Locations are generated when content items are created based on this content type.
+**URL alias name pattern** – a pattern which controls how the virtual URLs of the locations are generated when content items are created based on this content type.
 Only the last part of the virtual URL is affected.
 The pattern works in the same way as the content name pattern.
 Text outside the angle brackets is converted using the selected method of URL transformation.